bradonomics/bradonomics.com/_pages/blogroll.md

 **[Cal Newport](http://calnewport.com/)**: How to work.

 **[Paul Graham](http://paulgraham.com/articles.html)**: His site exists in HTML tables—no joke.
-You'll want to punch yourself in the face after trying to save his articles to Instapaper or anywhere else, but most of them are worth the trouble: [Cities and Ambition](http://www.paulgraham.com/cities.html)
+You'll want to punch yourself in the face after trying to save his articles to Instapaper or anywhere else, but most of them are worth the trouble: [Cities and Ambition](http://www.paulgraham.com/cities.html), [What You Can't Say](http://www.paulgraham.com/say.html)

 **[Tim Ferriss](https://tim.blog/)**: The godfather of lifestyle design.